CiscoIOx/TRexAppHosting/README.md

    trex_console> stats
    ```

-**Maximum throughput (traffic generation rate) observed on each vlan of KR port without packet drop, as per TRex stats = 500Mbps**
+As you could see my TRex console stats that maximum throughput that was achieved via AppGigabitEthernet interface is 500Mbps on each of the two network interfaces inside the container.